urbit/developers.urbit.org/content/reference/glossary/desk.md

 [extra]
 category = "arvo"

+[glossaryEntry.desk]
+name = "desk"
+symbol = ""
+usage = "arvo"
+desc = "A revision-controlled branch of the Clay filesystem."

 +++

 A **desk** is an independently revision-controlled branch of a [ship](/reference/glossary/ship) that uses the [Clay](/reference/glossary/clay) filesystem.
 Each desk contains its own apps, [mark](/reference/glossary/mark) definitions, files, and so forth.